MicrosoftDocs/customer-insights/ci-docs/journeys/social-posting.md

 ## Known issues

 - X (Twitter) posting no longer works due to changes in terms and conditions by X.
-- Facebook and Instagram: Due to API changes, authenticated accounts can continue posting but can't re-authenticate.
+- Facebook and Instagram: due to API changes, authenticated accounts can continue posting but can't re-authenticate.

 [!INCLUDE [footer-include](./includes/footer-banner.md)]